 This article summarizes quotes from African entrepreneurs and is directed to African entrepreneurs.
-It is our hope that they will encourage you as we get into 2017.

 This year The African Exponent featured inspirational stories from different people across the continent.
 They shared their experiences and what keeps them motivated to spread positive vibes to other people in their societies.
 Here are a few moments that we feel are inspirational and worth remembering: